Lithium Carbonate IP EP BP Ph Eur USP Grade Manufacturers, SDS GHS MSDS Sheet

 Vapor pressure: Not available.

 Flammability (solid, gas): Not available.

 Solubility: Slightly soluble in water.

 10. Stability and Reactivity

-Stability: Lithium Carbonate is stable under ordinary conditions of use and storage.
+Stability: Stable under ordinary conditions of use and storage.

 Hazardous Decomposition Products: Carbon dioxide and carbon monoxide along with lithium oxide may form when heated to decomposition.